Google says it stopped 5.2 billion bad ads in 2022

 Gizmodo reports that Google’s director of ad privacy and safety, Alejandro Borgia, said during an online press conference that Google saw a spike in ads containing malware in 2022.
 The company took “swift measures” to deal with the so-called ‘malvertising.’

 Unfortunately, there isn’t much data about how many bad ads Google might have missed.
-Gizmodo notes that U.S. federal law enforcement also noticed the increase in malvertising and even suggested people use ad blockers to filter out malicious ads.
+Gizmodo notes that U.S. federal law enforcement also noticed increased malvertising and even suggested people use ad blockers to filter out malicious ads.

-Next to malicious ads, the next highest number of takedowns was for ads that infringed trademarks.
+Following malicious ads, the next highest number of takedowns was for ads that infringed trademarks.
 There were 425.1 million more takedowns in 2022 than in 2021.

 You can view the full report from Google here.